Got a minute to help? take our quick website survey >

 Attention deficit hyperactivity disorder (ADHD) can be a lifelong condition.
 You might start to experience symptoms in childhood and find that they continue into your teenage years and as an adult.

 We know that if you have ADHD you’re more likely to experience a mental health problem.
-There’s evidence that anxiety, depression, conduct disorder (persistent patterns of antisocial, aggressive or defiant behaviour), substance abuse, and sleep problems are all more common with people who have ADHD.
+There’s evidence that these issues are all more common with people who have ADHD:

 What is ADHD like?